bogedinbr/JS-Starter-Kit--Radish/README.md

 This is a kit of very simple Javascript functions that you can use or modify for your own projects.

 ## Radish is like a framework, but simpler
-It's not as well bundled, but Radish aims to be able to provide all the functionality of popular JavaScript frameworks.
+It's not as well bundled, but Radish aims to provide all the functionality of popular JavaScript frameworks.
 The benefits?
 You can:
 - Pick and choose the functions you need
 - Copy them into your code